Find Affordable College Courses

 About 43% of the students majoring in horticulture at the school are women while 57% are male.

-Out of the 8 schools in New York that were part of this year’s ranking, Niagara County Community College landed the # 3 spot on the list.
+A rank of #3 on this year’s list means Niagara County Community College is a great place for horticulture students working on their associate degree.
 Located in the rural area of Sanborn, Niagara County Community College is a public college with a small student population.

 About 57% of the students majoring in horticulture at the school are women while 43% are male.